Youtiva — Client Success Coordinator Playbook

 Pre-Call Prep

-They filled out the basic form but haven't booked a call.
-You're calling cold-ish.
-Their form context is minimal — the trigger question on the call is your main discovery tool.
-Use the Funnel 1 opener.
+They filled out a basic form but haven't booked yet.
+Automation has followed up.
+You're calling personally.
+Their context is minimal — the trigger question on the call is your main tool.
+Don't assume they remember exactly what Youtiva does.

-What's on their form — confirm you've reviewed this in the CRM
+What's on their form — review in CRM before dialing

 First name, last name